Skip to main content

 Léo's Invitational

 Léo Taillefer invites you to join him in the Manchet valley for a great day of adventure as the world's top riders will be offering an exceptional show throughout the day.
 Look up and you'll see paragliding acrobatics and speed riding as well as skiing and snowboarding.
 If you're up for it, you can race the BANKS slalom or take a two-seater parasail flight.
 To finish the day there is a big party with guest performers.
+At time of writing the date for this had yet to be set.

 Alternative winter sports